ywangd/stash/README.md

   thanks to @briarfox and @dgelessus for providing many valuable scripts).
   Categories of these scripts range from perfomring regular shell tasks to advanced terminal utilities like `SSH`.
-Note the scripts are by no means complete when compare to a real Linux shell.
-It is expected that the community would come up with more scripts to be executed inside the StaSh framework.
+Note the scripts are by no means complete when compared to a real Linux shell.
+The scripts will be gradually expanded should the need arise.
+It is also expected and appreciated that the community would come up with more scripts.
     * `alias.py`
     * `cat.py`
     * `cd.py`